 Capt.
 Dan S. Catlin

 Capt.
 Dan “OJ” Catlin is a native of La Porte, Texas.
-He was commissioned a 2nd Lt. in the United States Air Force after graduating from the United States Air Force Academy in 1999 with a Bachelor of Science degree in International Relations.
-He was designated a Naval Aviator in May 2003 after completing an inter-service transfer to the United States Navy.
+He was commissioned as a Second Lieutenant in the United States Air Force after graduating from the United States Air Force Academy in 1999 with a Bachelor of Science in International Relations.
+He was designated a naval aviator in May 2003 after completing an inter-service transfer to the United States Navy.

-Shore duty assignments for Catlin include an instructor tour with VFA-122 “Flying Eagles”, NATO Allied Maritime Command in Northwood, England, and command of VFA-106 “Gladiators.”
-While assigned to VFA-122, he served as a super hornet tactical demonstration team pilot.
-Following his first command tour, he earned a Master’s Degree in National Security Strategy from the prestigious National War College in Washington D.C.
+Shore duty assignments for Catlin include an instructor tour with the “Flying Eagles” of VFA-122, NATO Allied Maritime Command in Northwood, England, and command of the "Gladiators" of VFA-106.
+While assigned to the “Flying Eagles”, he served as a super hornet tactical demonstration team pilot and was the recipient of the 2008 Instructor Pilot of the Year Award.
+Following his first command tour, he earned a Master’s degree in National Security Strategy from the prestigious National War College in Washington D.C.